cidit/crc2025/robot/firmware/include/drives/precision_motor2.issues.md

 - **Potential Bug**: The encoder readings `_e.read()` are stored in 32-bit integers (`_e_old1`, `_e_old2`).
 If the encoder overflows, the `_delta_ticks()` calculation may produce incorrect results.
 - **Fix**: Use modular arithmetic to handle encoder overflows correctly.
 SUGGESTION: use readAndReset() on the encoder.
 THIS WILL BREAK ANGLE!
 0rad must be tracked inteligently.
+DONE: ruled out because after some quick maths, the way we use our encoders and stuff, the encoder will overflow in 90 hours if the motor turns at max speed in the same direction.

 ---